egg over CTA

 Hidden Issues

-Even after thoroughly cleaning visible mold from your windows, you may still notice a moldy smell or experience health concerns.
-If this is the case, you’ll want to investigate to see if there is a hidden mold problem.
+Even after thoroughly cleaning visible mould from your windows, you may still notice a mouldy smell or experience health concerns.
+If this is the case, you’ll want to investigate to see if there is a hidden mould problem.

 It is also important to regularly inspect the condition of the caulking around the window to prevent condensation from entering wall cavities where moisture takes longer to dry.